 U.S. authorities are scrutinizing Tether for potential breaches of anti-money-laundering laws and sanctions, according to sources cited by The Wall Street Journal (WSJ) in a report written by Angus Berwick, Vivian Salama, and Ben Foldy and published earlier today.

-The WSJ says that sources familiar with the matter told them the probe, which is apparently being led by the Manhattan U.S. Attorney’s Office, is investigating whether third parties have utilized Tether’s stablecoin to finance illegal activities.
+The WSJ says that sources familiar with the matter told them the probe, which is apparently being led by the Manhattan U.S. Attorney’s Office, is investigating whether third parties have utilized Tether’s stablecoin to finance illegal activities or to launder the money generated from such activities.
 The Treasury Department is also purportedly contemplating sanctions against Tether due to its cryptocurrency’s popularity among groups and individuals under U.S. sanctions.
 If imposed, such sanctions would prevent Americans from doing business with Tether.

 Per the WSJ report, Tether’s stablecoin, USDT, which maintains a 1-to-1 peg with the U.S. dollar, has become a central concern for U.S. regulators and enforcement agencies.
 Unlike more volatile digital currencies, Tether’s value stability has made it an attractive substitute for the dollar in areas where U.S. currency is restricted.
 With daily trading volumes reaching approximately $190 billion, Tether remains the world’s most traded cryptocurrency, playing a crucial role in several national security challenges, according to the Journal’s previous reporting.